PRESS CONTACT: Peggy Kearns Dean

 Click on Press, on left sidebar

-Danielle Davy*, Andrea Hatfield*, Buck O’Leary, Rosemary Regan, Carol McCaffrey, Maureen O’Rourke, Stacy Whittle, John Healy, Emily Collins, Leo Delgado & Louis Lavoie (*AEA)
+Danielle Davy (AEA), Louis Lavoie, Andrea Hatfield (AEA), Buck O’Leary, Rosemary Regan, Leo Delgado, Taunya Ferguson, Carol McCaffrey, Mo O’Rourke, Stacy Whittle, John Gerard Healy, Emily K. Collins, Daniel Riker and Antonia Romm

 Robert McNamara (Director), Greg Watkins (Musical Director), Raquis Petree (Choreographer & Stage Manager), Alisa Mandel (Costume Designer), Carl Gudenius (Set Designer), Denise Rose (Sound Designer), Marianne Meadows (Lighting Designer), Cate Brewer (Assistant Director), Anne Nottage (Literary Manager), and Gabriele Jakobi (Dramaturg & Resident Director)